the-nexim/design-system/README.md

 Here is a brief overview of the included libraries:

-1. [`element`](./packages/element): Utility functions and mixins for building high-performance web components with Lit.
-2. [`alpine`](./packages/alpine): Utility functions to enhance Alpine.js usage with backup support.
-3. [`snackbar`](./packages/snackbar): Snackbar component, It includes utilities for managing the snackbar's state and animations.
+1. [`snackbar`](./packages/snackbar): Snackbar component.
+It includes utilities for managing the snackbar's state and animations.
-4. [`service-worker`](./packages/service-worker): Utilities to simplify the usage of service workers in your web applications.
-5. [`typescript-config`](./packages/typescript-config): Base TypeScript configuration for Nexim projects.
-6. [`prettier-config`](./packages/prettier-config): Base Prettier configuration for Nexim projects.
-7. [`eslint-config`](./packages/eslint-config): Base Eslint configuration for Nexim projects.

 For more detailed information and guidelines on how to use each package, please refer to each package's README.